 During the 1976-95 years, a majority of Milwaukee blacks surveyed expressed modest approval of MPS desegregation.
 But many were critical of the one-way busing and the apparent failure of the non-magnet schools to produce hoped-for achievement gains with low-income African American students.
 Standardized test scores of African American students, most of whom were from low-income families, remained low; the black failure-to-graduate-in-four-years rate was consistently in the 40-50 percent range.
 Rising conflict was mirrored within the Milwaukee Board of School Directors which previously had been relatively free of bitter contention.
-From 1963 to the mid-1980s the issue of desegregation split the board; in the 1980s and 1990s conflicts pitted pro-business against pro-labor factions, prompted by the rise of the union, the Milwaukee Teachers Education Association.
+From 1963 to the mid-1980s the issue of desegregation split the board; in the 1980s and 1990s conflicts pitted pro-business against pro-labor factions, prompted by the rise of the union, the Milwaukee Teachers Education Association (MTEA).
 The MTEA grew in power and negotiated highly favorable healthcare and pension benefits for teachers; the union fought tenaciously for seniority rights and against requiring teachers to live in Milwaukee.
 Educators’ dissatisfaction was reflected in high turnover rates for teachers, principals, and superintendents (from 1988 to 2010, for instance, the average tenure of superintendents was not quite four years).

 By the 1980s the broad public approval of MPS that existed during the 1914-1960 era had dissolved as a number of contentious groups emerged.
 Many white families, opposed to school integration and dismayed with deteriorating school order, began sending their children to private schools or moved out of the city.
 Between 1976 and 1985, one-third of white school age children left the city and of those who remained one-half attended private schools.
 The declining status of MPS was also a result of the economic condition of Milwaukee families.
 Few American cities suffered from the deindustrialization of the post-1960 years as much as Milwaukee.
 The city’s economic well-being was heavily dependent on production jobs—and no group more so than African Americans.
 In 1970 the city’s average black household income was nearly 19 percent above the national black average, primarily because of unionized industrial jobs.
 Between 1963 and 2002 Milwaukee lost a net 84,000 factory jobs.
 By 2000 the average black household income was 23 percent lower than the national black average; the black unemployment rate was one of the highest in the nation; and so was the rate of black poverty.
 The rise of youth gang and drug-induced violence drove the black middle class out of the inner city.
 Moreover, where restless teens once left school after eighth grade for available jobs, now these youth were required to be in school.
 Teaching and learning encountered unprecedented obstacles.